Assign Staffers to Security Groups

 Email this Article

-When you start with BigTime, you’ll add staffers and assign them to a security group.
-This group determines the staffer’s access to your firm’s information and BigTime’s features.
+When you start with BigTime, you’ll add staffers and assign them to a security group with user rights.
+Security groups determine the staffer’s access to your firm’s information and BigTime’s features.

-- Log time to timesheets.
+- Log time to timesheets,

-- See assigned tasks.
-(Staffers on a project team can also see unassigned tasks.)
+- See assigned tasks (staffers on a project team can also see unassigned tasks),

 - Make corrections to timesheets or expense reports when requested by managers.